szczepan13/req-task/README.md

 There are few coding challanges.
 Once you are ready to show your solutions, please send me the invitation to your GitHub/Bitbucket repository.
-We're waiting for your solutions until the next Monday (5th of February)

 Notice: every function should be covered by unit tests.